funkymcb/wp-easy-sync/README.md

-# WVC-Sync
+# WP-Easy-Sync
-service which is intended to run as cronjob and sync all users bidirectional between easyverein and wordpress
+service which is intended to run as cronjob to sync all users bidirectional between easyverein and wordpress

 # Usage
 ## locally